Group Settings in Time Tracker

 access right (co-manager and higher roles, by default) can adjust basic group options on the Group

-Group settings tab in Time Tracker
+Group settings page in Time Tracker

 Use group dropdown to select a subgroup

 Currency field is for the currency symbol to be used with cost-related values in Time Tracker.
 The currency symbol gets displayed on reports for cost values, and also on invoices where a money value is expected.
-For example, a 25.00 value may be displayed as US$ 25.00, CAD 25.00, £ 25.00, NOK 25.00, or ¥ 25.00 depending on currency symbol.
+For example, a 25.00 value may be displayed as US$ 25.00, CAD 25.00, £ 25.00, NOK 25.00, or ¥ 25.00 depending on the currency symbol.
 You can use any symbol you want here.
 Note: only one currency per group can be used.

 Note that the language for the Login

 page, which is an initial screen users see when they go to Time Tracker to login, is defined separately by an administrator installing Time Tracker in LANG_DEFAULT